What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Same regime change.
 Same NAV revaluation.
 Same transition from P/E multiples to asset-based valuations.

-And technically?
-It’s breaking out of a 6-year cup and handle base right now.
+Technically?
+Breaking out of a 6-year cup and handle base right now.

 Why Suncor Over Other Canadian Names?

 Canadian Natural Resources?
-Excellent operator, great company - but it’s the pure-play alternative, not the integrated anchor.
+Excellent operator, great company—but it’s the pure-play alternative, not the integrated anchor.

 Suncor is THE name.
 The Canadian Exxon.
 The integrated giant with refining, retail (Petro-Canada), and the largest oil sands position.